marijnh/rope-sequence/README.md

 `to` may be less then `from`, in which case the iteration will happen in reverse (starting at index `from - 1`, down to index `to`.

+The iteration function may return `false` to abort iteration early.

 **`flatten`**`() → [T]`